🎁 FREE delivery from 60€ of purchase in mainland France!

 The amount of active ingredient that actually reaches your blood and can act in your body.

 The higher the bioavailability, the more effective the supplement.
-That's why we always choose the best-absorbed forms: magnesium bisglycinate over magnesium oxide, vitamin B12 methylcobalamin over cyanocobalamin.
+That's why we always choose the best-absorbed forms: magnesium bisglycinate rather than magnesium oxide, methylcobalamin vitamin B12 rather than cyanocobalamin.

 Soft shell containing liquid or oily active ingredients.
 Perfect for fat-soluble vitamins (A, D, E, K) and oils (omega-3, coenzyme Q10).

-The shell is usually made of animal gelatin (bovine, porcine, or marine).
-At Pure Lab Nutrition, we avoid bovine and porcine sources at all costs, and only use (for softgel-based food supplements (e.g., omega-3) shells of marine or vegan origin.
+The shell is usually made of animal gelatin (bovine, porcine or marine).
+At Pure Lab Nutrition, we avoid bovine and porcine sources at all costs, and only use (for softgel dietary supplements (e.g., omega-3)) marine or vegan-derived shells.

 Food Supplements

-Products designed to supplement your normal diet by providing a concentrated source of nutrients: vitamins, minerals, plants, amino acids, etc.
+Products intended to supplement your normal diet by providing a concentrated source of nutrients: vitamins, minerals, plants, amino acids...

-Advantages: precise dosage, good preservation, easy to transport.
+Advantages: precise dosage, good preservation, convenient to carry.

 Excipient

-A non-nutrient-based ingredient that helps make the supplement.
+Non-nutritional ingredient that helps to manufacture the supplement.
 It facilitates the production, preservation, or absorption of the active ingredient.

 Examples: the capsule shell, the anti-caking agent that prevents the powder from sticking...